 Equinox Gold is a growth-focused mining company delivering on its strategy of building a company that is responsibly and safely producing more than one million ounces of gold annually.
 The Company significantly increased both its scale and asset diversification in March 2020 through completion of the Leagold Transaction, which brought four producing mines, a development project and an expansion project to its asset portfolio.
+The Company continued that growth in 2021 with the completion of the Premier Transaction, adding a 60% interest in a development project, a mine and exploration properties to the Company's existing portfolio of gold assets.
 For continued growth the Company intends to expand production from its current asset base through exploration and development and will look for opportunities to acquire other companies, producing mines and/or development projects that fit the Company's portfolio and strategy.